Student Opportunities

 Dr. Sergey Kravtsov

-We seek one graduate student to join our research group in Fall 2023.
-We particularly welcome contact with prospective students at either level (M.S. or Ph.D.) who are interested in one of the following research areas:
+We seek one or more graduate students to join our research group in Fall 2024.
+We particularly welcome contact with prospective students at either level (M.S. or Ph.D.) who are interested in any of the following research areas:

 Empirical Climate Modeling: Preliminary results demonstrated that it is possible to generate synthetic highly resolved data sets of the select observed fields (sea-level pressure, vector wind etc.) that closely mimic these fields’ detailed observed statistics.
 Such climate emulators may be used for statistical prediction, climate model error estimation, climate downscaling and many other applications.
 This basic strategy is proposed to be augmented to include the dependence of the empirical models on the external variables (sea-surface temperature, greenhouse gas forcing and so on).
 This will allow development of hybrid statistical-dynamical schemes for future climate prediction.